 Let's first get some terminology and basic operational stuff out of the way:

 - A patch refers to a set of articulations offered by some virtual instrument on a single channel

 - For example Spitfire's Chamber Strings Ensembles patch running in Kontakt

-- Banks define a set of articulations that typically describe some multi-articulation patch
+- A bank defines a set of articulations that typically describes some multi-articulation patch

 - Factory banks are distributed with Reaticulate and you won't directly change these, but